Book your Boston flight with Icelandair from GBP 397*

 Places to eat in Boston

 The history lesson continues into the kitchens of Boston.
 The oldest restaurant in the US is in Boston.
-Established in 1826, the Union Oyster House is popular among travelers and locals alike.
+Established in 1826, the Union Oyster House is popular among travellers and locals alike.
+Quincy Market is also a great place to enjoy local food in one of the oldest market buildings in the US.

-The North End neighborhood is the city's Little Italy, where pizza and pasta is cooked to perfection.
+The North End neighbourhood is the city's Little Italy, where pizza and pasta is cooked to perfection.
 Nearby wine bars and bakeries also offer an authentic slice of Italy.
+The South End and neighbouring Chinatown are home to excellent late-night eateries too.

 The best time to go to Boston